curdinc/alttransfer/README.md

 const sdk = AltTransferCrossChainPaymentSdk({
   async getItemPrice(): Promise<{
           isNative: true,
-          price: string,
+          amount: string,
           chainId: SupportedChainIds
       } | {
           isNative: false,
           tokenAddress: string,
-          price: string
+          amount: string
           chainId: SupportedChainIds
       }>{
       // you can fetch the price from your backend if needed here. return  {
           isNative: false,
           tokenAddress: '0x123456789...',
-          // price is in the currency's base units
+          // amount is in the currency's base units
-          price: '12000000000'
+          amount: '12000000000'
       }
   }
   async getRecipientAddress(): Promise<{address: string}> {
       // you can fetch the address you want the token or coin to be sent too. return '0x123456789...'
   }

+  optimisticSettlement={false}
     config={{
       // Needed to display an accurate Token balance available for the users to choose.
+      ChainAPIs: {
+        "0x1": "",
+        "0x89": "",
+      },
-    QuickNodeApiKey: "",
+      alchemyApiKey: process.env.NEXT_PUBLIC_ALCHEMY_API_KEY || "",
     }}
 })

 // this will return a list of tokens that the user can use to pay for the transaction.